JensPiegsa/JIRA/README.md

 # Dockerfile for JIRA EAP

-This docker file provides a container with the latest JIRA version of Atlassians [Early Access Program](https://de.atlassian.com/software/jira/download-eap) for testing purposes.
+This docker file provides a container with the latest JIRA version for testing purposes.

 ## Usage example